MRes Creative Arts and Social Justice

 - 100% coursework

-This includes briefings, social media campaigns, research overviews, and original research projects.
+- This will include briefings, social media campaigns, research overviews, and original research projects.

 Fees and funding